Neural Q-learning for solving PDEs: Introduction

 \subsection{Summary}

-In summary, this paper will provide the following: \begin{itemize} \item A new neural network training algorithm for elliptic PDEs, based on Q-learning (Definition \ref{neuralQlearningAlgo}), and designed to ensure boundary conditions are enforced. \item Proofs of various functional-analytic properties of the neural tangent kernel limit of this algorithm (Section \ref{sec_preliminary}). \item A rigorous convergence proof of the neural-tangent kernel limit for a wide single-layer network (Section \ref{sec_converge}).
-This limit gives a simple deterministic dynamical system characterizing the neural network approximation during training (Definition \ref{widenetworklimit}). \item Any fixed point of the limit neural network training dynamics is a solution of the PDE (Theorem \ref{fixedpointsolution}). \item A convergence proof for the limit neural network as the training time $t \rightarrow \infty$, when considering a PDE given by a monotone operator (Section \ref{sec_lim}). \item Numerical examples to demonstrate effectiveness of the training algorithm (Section \ref{sec_num}). \end{itemize} A more precise summary of our mathematical results is given in Section \ref{mainresultssummary}.
+In summary, this paper will provide the following: \begin{itemize} \item A new neural network training algorithm for second order PDEs (of the form given by Assumption \ref{PDEAssumptions}), based on Q-learning (Algorithm \ref{neuralQlearningAlgo}), and designed to ensure Dirichlet boundary conditions are enforced. \item Proofs of various functional-analytic properties of the neural tangent kernel limit of this algorithm (Section \ref{sec_preliminary}). \item A rigorous convergence proof of the neural-tangent kernel limit for a wide single-layer network (Section \ref{sec_converge}).
+This limit gives a simple deterministic dynamical system characterizing the neural network approximation during training (Definition \ref{widenetworklimit}). \item Proof that any fixed point of the limit neural network training dynamics is a solution of the PDE (Theorem \ref{fixedpointsolution}). \item A strong convergence proof for the limit neural network as the training time $t \rightarrow \infty$, when considering a PDE given by a monotone operator (Section \ref{sec_lim}). \item Numerical examples to demonstrate effectiveness of the training algorithm (Section \ref{sec_num}). \end{itemize} A more precise summary of our mathematical results is given in Section \ref{mainresultssummary}.